-RULE 14--IMPROPER PLAY h...INTERPRETATIONS: The mandate is that Umpires are to take positive action to protect players and the sport from the perception of animal abuse.
+RULE 14--IMPROPER PLAY h...INTERPRETATIONS: Umpires are to take positive action to protect players and the sport from the perception of animal abuse.

 The Umpires must award a Penalty, which not only penalizes the fouling side, but recognizes any advantage the fouled side lost when the play was stopped.